devradar/devradar/README.md

 Using OAuth users can signup to the service with a valid Twitter or GitHub account.
 By default users have no roles assigned.
 There are three roles that can be assigned to users in the `/users` section: **admin**, **editor**, **viewer**.

-These roles can be used to prevent access to sections by setting the [config](#customize)
+These roles can be used to prevent access to sections by setting the [config](#customize).
+Access to the data itself is controlled by [Firestore security rules](firestore.rules) that make use of the same three roles.
+Opening/Restricting access to data requires a change in the firestore rules as well.

 ## Setup